ronnyreinertsen/InteleSMSMessagingKit.Core/README.md

 22.10.2019 - Bug fix on CustomData variable result in null exception if not set using REST API 25.10.2019 - Ported to .NET Core
 22.11.2021 - Upgraded to .NET 6
+07.05.2023 - Upgraded to .NET Core 6.
+Removed ServiceStack as dependency